frankduncan/collabsnap/README.md

 ### collabsnap-ping-server

 Use this block to send a simple ping to the server, which should create some kind of output in the jetty log for now.

+### collabsnap-poll

+Use this block to poll server each second for news of a new message.

+### collabsnap-serialize-sprite

+Use this block to get the xml serialization of the passed in sprite, useful with "my[self]" sense block.